 - Proctor guidebook and reporting system

-- Test centre availability across Canada, including settings outside of major centres
+- Test centre and remote proctoring availability across Canada, including settings outside of major centres

 - Accessibility and reasonable accommodations for persons requiring additional time to write due to disability or medical condition

 Test security is essential to defensibility.
 Security features (among others) for the Registration Examination include: